 But UX and product designers aren’t simply translators or middlemen.
 They must dig deeper into the people and the product.
 Angelique walks us through her process:

 The product, like the people using it, is constantly changing.
-Angelique keeps an endless cycle of interviewing, ideating and testing.
-Her creative exercises enable teams of designers, engineers and even operations managers or CEO’s to contribute to the brainstorm process.
+Angelique maintains an endless cycle of interviewing, ideating and testing.
+Her creative exercises enable teams of designers, engineers and even operations managers or CEOs to contribute to the brainstorming process.

 “I do this workshop that starts with ‘Users should be able to ____’, and then you have to finish the sentence.
 You can write anything you can think of in 5 minutes.”